MAT Holdings

-MAT Holdings, Inc. is an American company that manufactures air compressors, pneumatic tools, generators, pressure washers, and accessories.
-Gabriel Shock & Struts; Midwest Air Technologies (Fencing, Pet Containment, Lawn & Garden accessories, and other consumer goods; MAT Logistics, distribution and 3PL; and Heavy Duty Brake relining divisions.
+MAT Holdings, Inc. is an American company that manufactures MAT Industries air compressors, pneumatic tools, pressure washers, and accessories.
+Gabriel Shock & Struts; Midwest Air Technologies (Fencing, Pet Containment, Lawn & Garden accessories, and other consumer goods; MAT Logistics, distribution and 3PL; and MATHD Heavy Duty Brake relining divisions.

 The main company was founded in 1984.
 In 1999 Devilbiss Air Power Co. was acquired by Pentair.
 Pentair sold the company to Black & Decker in 2004.
 Following the 2010 merger of Stanley Works and Black and Decker, the new Stanley Black & Decker sold DeVilbiss Air Power to MAT Holdings on March 31, 2011.